 Raw Unrefined Shea Butter vs Refined Shea Butter

 Raw, unrefined shea butter has not been processed at all.
-It has a nutty, earthy smell and cream or yellow shade.
+It has a nutty, earthy smell and a cream or yellow shade.

 This type of shea butter has not been filtered to remove all impurities and retains all its nutrients, antioxidants, and phytochemicals, and its benefits remain intact.